kolkhis/tech-notes/git/remove_file_from_history.md

 git rebase --continue
 ```

-Force push the changes when you're done:
+Then force push (if your unwanted file is in the remote repo).
 ```bash
 git push --force origin main
 ```

+---